Making a will

 Making a will in Scotland

-The Scottish Executive's 'Rights of succession' guide explains what happens if someone dies in Scotland without making a will.
+The Scottish Government's 'Rights of succession' guide explains what happens if someone dies in Scotland without making a will.

 This content is subject to Crown Copyright